Shopify/quilt/packages/react-form/README.md

 #### `useDynamicList()`

 This offers the same functionality as useList. `useDynamicList` is a hook that adds on `useList` by adding the ability to dynamically add and remove list items.
-The same way you would utilize `useList` is the same way you would utilize `useDynamicList` except some differences such as the `addField`, and the `removeField` function.
+The same way you would utilize `useList` is the same way you would utilize `useDynamicList` except some differences such as the `addItem`, and the `removeItem` function.
 We also have to pass in a factory into this hook (telling the hook the exact type of object to add and how it should be initialized).

 ##### Using `useDynamicList`